Managing Freelance, Flexi, Full-Time and Everything in Between

 Posted by Xref in Human Resources

-- The ability to scale operations up or down as needed
+- Scale operations up or down as needed

-- Challenges to the organization’s thinking beyond inherent ideas and approaches
+- Embrace outside thinking beyond inherent ideas and approaches

 The on-demand economy is booming